Need Emergency Rent Assistance? Here’s How to Get Help

 4. Look into other sources of income

-Ask your friends and family members for a loan or see if you can get a payroll advance from your employer.
-Some companies may also have a hardship fund for employees.
+Ask your friends and family members for a loan, a business opportunity, or see if you can get a payroll advance from your employer.
+Some companies may also have a hardship fund to provide emergency rent help for employees.

 5. Consider crowdfunding

 Crowdfunding is a great solution.
-A good way to alert friends and family to your situation is by starting a fundraiser on GoFundMe.
-They provide free fundraising so you get to keep more of the funds you raise.
+A good way to alert friends and family to your situation is by starting an online fundraiser on GoFundMe.
+They provide free fundraising so you get to keep more of the funds you raise for assistance with rent.
 You might be surprised how supportive your friends and family are in helping you get back on your feet.